Background pattern

 RISK OF MEDICATION ERRORS

-Be careful to avoid dosing errors due to confusion between milligrams (mg) and milliliters (ml), which may cause accidental overdose and death.
+Be careful to avoid dosing errors due to confusion between milligrams (mg) and milliliters (ml), which can cause accidental overdose and death.

 Paracetamol Kabi solution is administered by infusion (through a drip) in your vein for about 15 minutes.
-Leave an interval of at least 4 hours between each administration.
+An interval of at least 4 hours should be left between each administration.

-If you estimate that the action of Paracetamol Kabi is too strong or weak, inform your doctor.
+If you think the action of Paracetamol Kabi is too strong or too weak, tell your doctor.

 If you use more Paracetamol Kabi than you should